SynergiTech/laravel-magic-enums/README.md

 ...
 ```

 4. During development, you can have Vite reload automatically when your enums change.
 This is handled by `chokidar`.
 You might also wish to compile a types definition so your IDE knows the details of the enums.
+We recommend adding this file to your `.gitignore` file.

+While not necessary, you can also provide a cli command to `prettierCommand` to format the generated TypeScript file according to your project's standards.

 Update your `vite.config.js` as follows.
-While not necessary, you can also provide a cli command to `prettierCommand` to format the generated TypeScript file according to your project's standards.

 You'll notice we provide both the directory and the endpoint.

 ```js
 import { defineConfig } from 'vite';